-We can never be too cautious when it comes to caring for our loved ones.
+We can never be too cautious when it comes to caring for our aging parents.
 While many people believe that supportive environments like nursing homes and assisted living facilities are an appropriate way to ensure their elderly loved one receives the assistance they need, studies are beginning to show that this may not be the case.
-Surveys indicate that a whopping 76% of aging adults would prefer to live out their later years in their own homes!
+Surveys indicate that a whopping 76% of aging adults would prefer to live out their later years in their own homes.

 While we may always want to respect our loved one’s wishes, it can be hard to get on board with a plan to help them age in place if they are struggling around the house.
-Many families chose to look at nursing homes and assisted living facilities as a last resort to ensure their parent is well cared for and safe.
-Despite the good intentions behind this move, it may be made in haste.
-Truthfully, many older adults can successfully age in place with minimal support from others, provided they can access the right tools and assistance.
+Many families choose to look at nursing homes and assisted living facilities as a last resort to ensure their parent is well cared for and safe.
+This move has good intentions, but it may not be necessary.
+Many older adults can successfully age in place with minimal support from others, provided they can access the right tools and assistance.

 Dorothy said it perfectly: “there’s no place like home.”
 Aging in place can help our loved ones feel more comfortable and confident as they face the many tolls aging may take on their body.

 Many older adults report that their homes have significant emotional value.
-Moving our loved ones away from such an essential part of their life can leave them feeling anxious or depressed, leading to many adverse health outcomes.
+Moving them away from such an essential part of their life can leave them feeling anxious or depressed, leading to many adverse health outcomes.
 On the flip side, remaining in their own home can grant older adults a better sense of life satisfaction.

 Aging adults can live longer, happier, healthier lives in the comfort of their own homes.

-Older adults who can age in place can also stay connected with their local communities, keeping their social network alive and well.
+- Older adults who age in place can stay connected with their local communities, keeping their social network alive and well.
 This can help ward off feelings of loneliness and isolation that often plague aging adults.

 Aging changes us.
 As our loved ones grow older, they may realize that their body now has new limitations that didn’t once exist.
 These changes can often leave older adults feeling frustrated, upset, angry, and even helpless.
 While these changes are inevitable, their damage can be minimized by providing older adults with the opportunity to take back control of their lives.